Lumyn-Labs/docs/README.md

 ## [ConnectorX Animate](/devices/connectorx-animate)

 ConnectorX Animate is all about LEDs!
-With a total of four channels and a built-in power conversion circuit, it can handle hundreds of LEDs- whether it's strips or matrices.
+With a total of four channels and a built-in power conversion circuit, it can handle hundreds of LEDs; whether it's strips or matrices.

 <img src="/assets/connectorx-animate.png" alt="ConnectorX Animate" height="300px"/>